Mr-dev68/grpc_auto_package_generator/README.md

 protobuf 23.4
 gRPC 1.57

-ccommon.cmake file is taken from https://github.com/grpc/grpc/blob/master/examples/cpp/cmake/common.cmake and is from grpc project!
+common.cmake file is taken from https://github.com/grpc/grpc/blob/master/examples/cpp/cmake/common.cmake and is from grpc project!

 # How to use
 easy !